paswan1995/k8s-oct24/8k8s-Config Maps and Secrets.md

    * # `Configure Liveness, Readiness and Startup Probes`

-   * Kubernetes has various types of probes:
+   * Kubernetes has various types of probes(probes is not but a check):

+  *  In k8s we have 3 types of Probes
+      * Liveness Probe:
+          * Determines

 1. __Liveness probe__